 Legislation Against PFAS Chemicals

 As more lawsuits are filed and more information comes out about the dangers of PFAS, legislation is proposed and, on some occasions, passed to regulate these man-made chemicals.
-Let’s look at current legislation against PFAS chemicals.
+Let’s look at current legislation against PFAS chemicals to help protect your manufacturing supply chain compliance.

 According to Bloomberg Law, the European Chemical Agency (ECHA) proposed a PFAS restriction on February 7, 2023, as part of a plan to ban PFAS in Europe in 2025.
 This would affect the production and distribution of products containing PFAS chemicals.
 Companies that are affected by this restriction would have to redesign the construction of thousands of products.
 It is predicted that Europe’s proposed tighter regulations would influence more legislation in the United States, on state-wide and national levels.